-The Company has two reportable operating segments as determined by management using the "management approach" as defined by ASC 280 Disclosures about Segments of an Enterprise and Related Information: (1) Pizza Inn Franchising and (2) Pie Five Franchising.
+The Company has three reportable operating segments as determined by management using the "management approach" as defined by ASC 280 Disclosures about Segments of an Enterprise and Related Information: (1) Pizza Inn Franchising, (2) Pie Five Franchising and (3) Corporate administration and other.
 These segments are a result of differences in the nature of the products and services sold.
 Corporate administration costs, which include, but are not limited to, general accounting, human resources, legal and credit and collections, are partially allocated to the three operating segments.
-Other revenue consists of nonrecurring items.

 The Pizza Inn and Pie Five Franchising segments establish franchisees, licensees and territorial rights.
-Revenue for these segments are derived from franchise royalties, franchise fees, sale of area development and foreign master license rights and incentive payments from third party suppliers and distributors.
+Revenue for these segments are derived from franchise royalties, franchise fees, sale of area development and foreign master license rights and incentive payments from third-party suppliers and distributors.
 Assets for these segments include equipment, furniture and fixtures.